 RIGHT TO OBTAIN A COPY OF THIS NOTICE

-You may obtain a paper copy of this notice from Ramsey County Office of Data Privacy or by requesting a copy from your Social Worker/Case Manager, Financial Worker, Health Care Professional or Probation Officer.
+You may obtain a paper copy of this notice from Ramsey County or by requesting a copy from your Social Worker/Case Manager, Financial Worker, Health Care Professional or Probation Officer.

 If you believe that your privacy rights have been violated, you may file a complaint.
-Please send your complaint in writing, to Ramsey County Office of Data Privacy or the U.S. Department of Health and Human Services at the address below.
+Please send your complaint in writing, to Ramsey County or the U.S. Department of Health and Human Services at the address below.
 We cannot deny you service or treat you badly because you filed a complaint against us.

 Region V, Office for Civil Rights